Silent Knight (EBOOK)

 Could it be...?
 Could I have found my Knight in tarnished armour?

 EBook & audiobook fulfilment provided by BookFunnel.
-Get the app here.
+Read on your favourite device or get the app here.

 Astipian Kingdom, Isle of Astipia